zygos/wd-material/material/2-core/3-node-sql/3-data-modeling.md

 1. Familiarize yourself with the ALTER TABLE statement in [w3schools](https://www.w3schools.com/sql/sql_alter.asp) and [how it can be used in SQLite](https://www.sqlitetutorial.net/sqlite-alter-table/).

-We will continue from our previous exercise, try the following:
+We will continue from our previous exercise and try the following:

 2. Your users want to be able to respond to comments.
-Create a file `migration-1.sql` which would add a new column `reply_comment_id` to your `comments` table, which would reference the `id` column of the `comments` table.
+Create a file `migration-1.sql`, which would add a new column `reply_comment_id` to your `comments` table, referencing the `id` column of the `comments` table.
 Should this column be nullable or not?
 3. Your application needs a new feature - users should be able to like comments.
-Create a file `migration-2.sql` which would allow you to implement this feature.
+Create a file `migration-2.sql` to allow you to implement this feature.
 What would you need to change in your database schema?

 ## Exercise: Creating tables in Node.js (0.5 hours)

-Create a `createTables.js` (or `.ts`) file that creates all the tables for your image sharing website in a new SQLite database.
-Try to use your existing `create-tables.sql` and `migration-*` files for creating the tables and apply table schema changes.
+Create a `createTables.js` (or `.ts`) file to create all the tables for your image-sharing website in a new SQLite database.
+Try to use your existing `create-tables.sql` and `migration—*` files to create the tables and apply table schema changes.

-Check that your database still has the same tables and columns as in the previous exercise.
+Check that your database has the same tables and columns as in the previous exercise.

 # Directions for further research (3 hours+)

 - What are the differences between natural and surrogate keys?
-- What happens if you are trying to delete a row that is referenced by another table using a foreign key?
+- What happens if you try to delete a row referenced by another table using a foreign key?
 - When might you consider using a LEFT JOIN over an INNER JOIN in your social media app?
 - What are SQLite limitations when using `ALTER TABLE` statements?
-- SQLite can run in a "in-memory mode".
+- SQLite can run in an "in-memory mode".
 Why might you want to do that?
 - What is data normalization?